 These healthy oatmeal and peanut butter cookies are easy to make in just one bowl.
 For the full written instructions, see the recipe card at the bottom.

-- Add the oats, cinnamon and salt and stir well to combine.
+- Step 3: Add the rolled oats, chopped nuts, cinnamon and salt and stir well to combine.
+Fold in any optional mix in of choice, either chocolate chips or dried fruit.

 This is the perfect way of using those bananas that have gotten just a little bit to ripe for eating as they are.
 For this recipe, you WANT the bananas to be very brown and spotty.
 The riper the banana, the sweeter it is going to be.